-By filing an insurance claim or personal injury lawsuit, you can legally hold negligent hospitals and healthcare providers accountable for their mistakes.
-You could be entitled to damages such as your medical costs and emotional distress that resulted from the medical error.
+By filing an insurance claim or personal injury lawsuit, you can legally hold a negligent hospital and healthcare provider accountable for their mistakes.
+You could be entitled to damages like medical costs and emotional distress that resulted from the medical error.

-- Who Has Grounds For a Medical Malpractice Claim?
+- Who Has Grounds for a Medical Malpractice Claim or Lawsuit?

 For a free legal consultation, call 516-932-0400

-Who Has Grounds For a Medical Malpractice Claim?
+Who Has Grounds for a Medical Malpractice Claim or Lawsuit?

-Hospitals may be held accountable for medical malpractice when they hire physicians and other healthcare providers to provide medical care to patients.
-However, if a hospital hired a caregiver as an independent contractor, the hospital may not be liable for the actions of the healthcare provider who caused your injuries and other losses.
+Hospitals may be held accountable for medical malpractice if they hire physicians and other healthcare providers who provide poor medical care to a patient.
+However, if a hospital hires a caregiver as an independent contractor and this contractor provides poor medical care, the hospital may not be liable for the actions of the caregiver.

-In order to move forward with a medical malpractice claim for emotional distress, your attorney will need to prove that the doctor, nurse, or medical facility breached their duty of care.
+In order to move forward with a medical malpractice claim or suit for emotional distress, your attorney will need to prove that the doctor, nurse, or medical facility breached their duty of care.

 - Duty of care